schneems/schneems/_posts/2017-05-17-ruby-backend-performance-getting-started-guide.md

 end
 ```

 It will show a footer if it detects an easy-ish problem in Active Record to fix.
 However, I would always verify with `rack-mini-profiler` that your page time is actually going down after making changes.
-Sometimes the "right" thing to do actually decreases performance.
+Sometimes the "right" thing to do actually make performance worse.

 Always

 Be

 Benchmarking

 Never make a change without first having a baseline.
 This may be milliseconds to load the page from `rack-mini-profiler`, or number of objects or something else.
 Don't cheat here.
 If you're doing page load time, don't just refresh until you get an outlier that is especially slow and then after you make your change just take the best time you see.
 Ideally, you would record multiple numbers and report the average and variance before and after.
 That's a bit much for most patches, so I try to take a number that "seems" like it is representative.
 Write the baseline number down somewhere, like Evernote.
 When you make improvements, write your new number down.

 I haven't found a great way to test performance of API endpoints.
-Use something like `time curl` and set up the headers needed to auth as your problem user.
+You could use something like `time curl` and set up the headers needed to auth as your problem user.
 It would be really cool if someone wrote a gem that added an API test front end to `rack-mini-profiler` where you could specify headers, params, HTTP method, etc. Then click "go" and it would show you the reponse as well as the same details from `rack-mini-profiler` (like where N+1 queries are happening and how much memory is allocated).
 If you've had some good methods of testing your API via performance tools let me know.

 I would like to eventually add a small memory metric to the default `rack-mini-profiler`.
 For example, you could grap the `GC.stat(:total_allocated_objects)` before and after the request and display the number by default (instead of having to use a special page via a query param).
 If someone beats me to this patch, great ;)